anas40/HardFork/README.md

 # Owner Functionalities:
    1. Add Product.
    2. Sell Product to seller.
-   3. Sell Product direct to consumer.
+   4. Transfer Ownership to Other account
+   5. Buy/Verify the product

  # Seller Functionalities:
-   1. Sell Product to consumer.
-   3. Sell Product to another seller.
+   1. Sell Product to another seller.
+   2. Register themselves as a seller.
+   3. Buy/Verify the product

  # Consumer
    1. Verify the product whether it is genuine or fake by scanning the QR-Code or Product ID.